DennisWayo/QubitMachine/README.md

 - downloading  our qubitmachine_model.py file,
 - open Classiq interface online, and
 - upload the model, synthesize and execute.

+## Bonus: VQLS Model in QML
+Our team took the challenge further by incorporating the VQLS code into quantum machine learning to simulate a real dataset.

 ## Contributors
  - Dennis Wayo